Lucy Barnett

 Lucy Barnett (born 6 October 2006) is a cricketer who plays for the Isle of Man women's cricket team.
-She is the first player from her country to score a half-century in a WT20I.
-As of September 2025, Barnett holds the records for the youngest player and fewest innings to reach 1,000 WT20I runs.
+She is the first player from her country to score a century in a WT20I.
+As of September 2026, Barnett holds the record for the youngest player to reach 1,000 WT20I runs.
+She is also the first player from the Isle of Man, male or female, to win an ICC Player of the Month Award.

+Early life

+Barnett attended St Ninian's High School, Douglas.